rhythm-on-github/P7/readme.md

 We are a group of Computer Science students from 7th semester, who were tasked at creating "secure, scalable and usable systems".

 ## Credits
-Our thanks goes out to these libraries and datasets
+Our thanks goes out to these libraries datasets and the logo

 [Pytorch](https://github.com/pytorch/pytorch) and their [paper](https://arxiv.org/abs/1912.01703) for providing a general framework for machine learning